-- 20.6 Tenant shall promptly notify Landlord as soon as it knows of or suspects that any Hazardous Materials has been released or that there is a threatened release on the Premises and it shall take such action at its sole expense and with due diligence, as is necessary to insure timely compliance with Legal Requirements unless caused by Landlord.
-Landlord shall promptly notify Tenant as soon as its knows or suspects any Hazardous Materials has been released or that there is a threatened release on or in the Premises and Landlord shall take such action at its sole expense and with due diligence, as is necessary to ensure timely compliance with Legal Requirements unless caused by Tenant. - 20.7 The provisions of this Article 20 shall be in addition to any and all obligations and liabilities that Tenant and Landlord may have to each other under Legal Requirements and shall survive the expiration and termination of the Lease for any reason.
+Tenant as soon as its knows or suspects any Hazardous Materials has been released or that there is a threatened release on or in the Premises and Landlord shall take such action at its sole expense and with due diligence, as is necessary to ensure timely compliance with Legal Requirements unless caused by Tenant.

+20.7 The provisions of this Article 20 shall be in addition to any and all obligations and liabilities that Tenant and Landlord may have to each other under Legal Requirements and shall survive the expiration and termination of the Lease for any reason.